tigerabrodi/kafka-kinesis-notes/README.md

 ## General Requirements for Apache Kafka

 Kafka is ideal for scenarios where you have high-volume, high-velocity data that needs to be processed in real-time and distributed across different systems.
 It's great for applications that require real-time analytics, monitoring, and handling streaming data from multiple sources.

+# Queue Architecture

+In a queue architecture, messages are published once and consumed once.
+Messages are stored in the queue until they are processed and deleted.
+It follows the point-to-point messaging pattern.

+**Limitations:** Limited support for multiple consumers and cannot guarantee that a message is delivered to all subscribers.

+Common tech:

+- RabbitMQ
+- Apache ActiveMQ
+- Amazon SQS

+# Pub Sub Architecture

+In a pub/sub architecture, messages are published once and consumed by multiple subscribers.
+Publishers send messages to a topic, and subscribers receive messages from topics they are interested in.
+It follows the publish-subscribe messaging pattern.

+**Limitations:** Cannot guarantee delivery of messages to all subscriber types, and a publisher could assume that a subscriber is listening to a channel when they are not.

+Common tech:

+- Google Cloud Pub/Sub
+- Redis
+- Apache Kafka

+# Kafka Architecture

+Kafka is a distributed streaming platform where messages are published once and can be consumed by one or more consumers.
+It is designed for high-throughput, fault-tolerant, and real-time data processing.

+Requires careful setup and monitoring, may be overkill for simple use cases, and can be complex to manage.